-Founded in 1999, Pacific Mercantile Bank has assets totaling $1 billion as well as deposits totaling $1 billion, making it a medium-size bank.
-Pacific Mercantile Bank, whose headquarters are in Costa Mesa, California, lacks premium access to support representatives, with no live chat or all-day service options available.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-At a SmartAsset rating of 3.8 out of 5 stars, Pacific Mercantile Bank should be near the middle of the pack in your search for a bank.
-Pacific Mercantile Bank has a varied selection of product offerings, which include savings accounts, checking accounts, money market accounts, CDs and IRAs.
-Pacific Mercantile Bank has a fair savings rate; you can find higher rates with other banks.
-Locating an institution with no-fee checking and a high savings APY is your best bet for getting the highest income from your deposits while having convenient access to your money.
+Founded in 1999, Pacific Mercantile Bank has assets totaling $1 billion along with $1 billion in deposits, which makes it a medium-size bank.
+Pacific Mercantile Bank, whose headquarters are in Costa Mesa, California, lacks premium access to customer service, with no options for live chat or all-day service.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
+With an average 3.8 out of 5 stars, Pacific Mercantile Bank is a decent choice, but with better options out there.
+Pacific Mercantile Bank provides customers with a varied selection of product offerings, including savings accounts, checking accounts, money market accounts, CDs and IRAs.
+Pacific Mercantile Bank has a fair savings rate; other popular banks have higher rates.
+Finding a checking account with no monthly fee, in addition to a savings account with a high APY at the same institution is the best bet for gaining the most income from your deposits alongside convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

 With a savings rate of 0.05%, Pacific Mercantile Bank ranks poorly compared to other U.S. banks.
-Pacific Mercantile Bank's one-year and five-year term lengths CDs earn at a rate of 2.33% and 2.84%, respectively, while its highest-yielding money market account earns at an APY of 0.08%.
-Given Pacific Mercantile Bank's below average savings rate, you should consider opting for higher earning savings accounts with other banks.
+Its one-year CD has a rate of 2.48% and the five-year CD has a rate of 2.94%, while its highest-yielding money market account earns at a rate of 0.08%.
+Given its noncompetitive savings rate, you should consider taking a look at other banks for savings accounts.

 How Pacific Mercantile Bank's Savings Rates Compare